MrRobotGOD/HttpCanary-Backup/tutorials/en/install.md

 **Due to Android system's limitations, you must draw your phone screen lock or enter the phone password when installing the certificate.
 If you have not set them, you need to set a screen lock or password at first.**

-HttpCanary uses MITM(Man in the Middle) technology to capture  the network packets or unencrypt the network packets which encrypted with TLS/SSL in requests of HTTPS, WSS and so on protocols.
+HttpCanary uses MITM(Man in the Middle) technology to capture the network packets or to decrypt the network packets which were encrypted with TLS/SSL in requests of HTTPS, WSS and so on protocols.
 So you need to install HttpCanary's root certificate first.
 During installation, click OK by default.
 Do not modify the configuration.

 ![](/assets/install_user_cetificate.png)